Mahesh-moco/E-commerce-Event-Driven-Data-Pipeline/README.md

 Validated raw **Spark DataFrames** are standardized and written to **staging Delta tables using overwrite mode**, ensuring that each run maintains the latest trusted snapshot of source data.

-### 5. Data Quality Layer
+### 5. Data Validation Layer
-Implements cross-reference validation, business rule checks, and severity-based data quality scoring.
+Performs **cross-reference validation and business rule checks on staging Delta tables** to ensure referential integrity across datasets.

 ### 6. SCD Type 2 Layer
 Maintains historical dimension data using effective start/end dates and Delta Lake MERGE operations.